angela-goncalves/angela-goncalves/README.md

 - Tailwind
 - TypeScript

-🧠 I've been studying web development since the end of 2020 💪 Working on my Portfolio, and other things to practice and learn more about web development.
+🧠 I've been studying web development since the end of 2020 <br>
+💪 Working on my Portfolio, and other things to practice and learn more about web development <br>
 ⚡ Love long walks and ☕